 Also available from the left-hand menu is our piano/vocal sheet music for "I Do Like to be Beside the Seaside" including lyrics, as arranged by Jim Paterson, or the corresponding midi file.

 The audio controls below allow you to play the mp3 version of I Do Like to be Beside the Seaside (piano/vocal) or you can download the MP3 file.
-You can also download the midi version of I Do Like to be Beside the Seaside (piano/vocal) or alternatively edit/play the midi file.
+You can also download the midi version of I Do Like to be Beside the Seaside (piano/vocal).

 The image below is the first page of the sheet music, and here you can download the full sheet music for I Do Like to be Beside the Seaside (piano/vocal) in PDF format.